sylvster0x/Top-10-States-Sales-Overview-2017---2020-/README.md

 Top 10 Sattes Sales Overview (2017–2020)

 -- To view the read-only version, open the PNG files.
-You can also find a PowerPoint version here, which contains the fully interactive dashboard.
+You can also find a PowerPoint (.PPTX) version here, which contains the fully interactive dashboard.

 This project is a training Power BI dashboard created to refresh and strengthen my skills in data modeling, DAX, and analytical reporting after a longer break from the tool.
 The dashboard analyzes sales performance from 2017 to 2020, focusing on several key areas: